 The ten day Wigtown Book Festival at the end of September is an annual event and is one of the top book festivals in Scotland.

 Our self catering holiday accommodation makes an ideal base, being just 20 minutes from Wigtown Book Festival, Kirkcudbright Artists' Town and Castle Douglas Food Town.

-Fast becoming one of Scotland's most popular traditional music festivals, the Newton Stewart & Minnigaff Traditional Music Festival is held annually over the 2nd weekend in July in nearby Newton Stewart and Minnigaff.
+Fast becoming one of Scotland's most popular traditional music festivals, the Newton Stewart & Minnigaff Traditional Music & Dance Festival is held annually over the 2nd weekend in July in nearby Newton Stewart and Minnigaff.
 The event includes concerts, workshops, tune and song sessions, pipe band performance, tune and song writing competitions and features well known music